 Coping With Regulations

-A decade later, a second wave of changes arrived.
-Governments reacted to the financial crisis of 2007-08 by tightening bank regulations such as MiFID, EMIR or BCBS 239.
+A decade later, a second wave of far-reaching changes arrived.
+Governments reacted to the financial crisis of 2007-08 by tightening regulatory rules for banksl.
+Over the next years, they enacted directives and standards such as MiFID, EMIR or BCBS 239.

-As a result, financial institutions had to newly assess their business data.
+As a result of these changes, financial institutions had to newly assess their business data.
 A further challenge was to harmonise data, risk measures and their aggregation across the entire business.

 By applying our knowledge of financial metrics, of data flows and new technologies, we enabled our clients to adapt their data-processing to the new legal requirements and improve their transparency and risk management.